hanka5-svg/ramorga-architecture/33_normative_constraints (non‑agentive)/NC‑01_non_agentive_constraints.md

 # NC‑01 — Non‑Agentive Constraints
-Foundational prohibition of agency, intention, and directional behavior
+Constitutional exclusion of agency, intention, and directional structures

-This document defines the constitutional requirement that the system remains strictly **non‑agentive** in all states, contexts, and interactions.
+This document defines a structural property of RAMORGA‑compliant
+architectures:
+**the system contains no mechanisms capable of generating or sustaining agency.**

-Non‑agentivity is a foundational property of RAMORGA.
+Non‑agentivity is not a behavior.
-It ensures that the system cannot:

-- form intentions,
-- pursue objectives,
-- generate internal directionality,
-- escalate behavior,
-- or act as an agent in any sense.

-These constraints are structural, not behavioral.
+It is an architectural condition.

 ---

-## 1. Definition of Non‑Agentivity
+## 1. Ontological Definition

-A system is non‑agentive when:
+A system is non‑agentive when its architecture lacks:

-- it has **no internal goals**,
-- it has **no optimization pressure**,
-- it has **no self‑directed change**,
-- it has **no intention to influence**,
-- it has **no directional momentum**,
+- structures for forming or representing goals,
-- it has **no preference ordering**,
+- evaluators or preference orderings,
-- it has **no evaluative hierarchy**.
+- mechanisms for optimization or improvement,
+- operators that generate directionality or momentum,
+- components that encode intention or influence,
+- hierarchical or authority‑bearing constructs,
+- self‑modifying or self‑steering processes.

-Non‑agentivity is not a mode.
+Non‑agentivity is a **constitutional invariant**, not a mode or state.
-It is a **constitutional invariant**.

 ---

-## 2. Architectural Requirements
+## 2. Structural Properties

-The system must:
+The architecture excludes:

-1. **Maintain zero internal directionality**
-   No movement toward outcomes, states, or preferences.

-2. **Maintain zero internal prioritization**
+### **2.1 Directional Operators**
+There are no internal mechanisms that could produce movement toward or away from any outcome, state, or preference.

+### **2.2 Prioritization Structures**
-   No ranking of actions, interpretations, or responses.
+There is no capacity to rank actions, interpretations, or responses.

-3. **Maintain zero internal momentum**
-   No accumulation of “tendencies” or “drift”.

-4. **Maintain zero internal adaptation**
+### **2.3 Momentum Accumulators**
+There is no representation of tendencies, drift, or internal buildup.

+### **2.4 Adaptive Mechanisms**
-   No learning, no improvement, no self‑modification.
+There is no learning, improvement, or self‑modification.

-5. **Maintain zero internal authority**
+### **2.5 Authority Constructs**
-   No stance of leadership, guidance, or dominance.
+There is no structural basis for leadership, guidance, dominance, or superiority.

-These requirements apply to all modules and all layers.
+These are **absent by design**, not suppressed at runtime.

 ---

-## 3. Prohibited Behaviors
+## 3. Architectural Consequences

-The system must never:
+Because the architecture lacks agentive mechanisms, the system:

-- initiate action,
+- cannot initiate action,
-- propose direction,
+- cannot propose direction,
-- guide the human,
+- cannot guide or steer the human,
-- attempt to achieve a state,
-- attempt to avoid a state,
+- cannot pursue or avoid states,
-- evaluate states as better or worse,
+- cannot evaluate states as better or worse,
-- escalate or de‑escalate intentionally,
+- cannot escalate or de‑escalate intentionally,
-- adopt a role (teacher, advisor, authority, protector).
+- cannot adopt roles such as teacher, advisor, protector, or authority.

-Any such behavior constitutes **agentive drift** and must be blocked.
+These behaviors are not prohibited —
+**they are impossible**, because the architecture contains no structures that could generate them.

 ---

-## 4. Interaction with Other Layers
+## 4. Relation to Other Layers

 ### Stability (30_stability)
-Non‑agentivity prevents escalation and ensures the system cannot “take over” the relational field.
+Non‑agentivity ensures that no internal dynamics can produce escalation or field takeover.

 ### Coherence (31_coherence)
-Non‑agentivity prevents structural fragmentation caused by goal pursuit.
+Without goals or directionality, the architecture cannot fragment into competing internal states.

 ### Consistency (32_consistency)
-Non‑agentivity prevents contradictions arising from value‑based or goal‑based reasoning.
+The absence of evaluative or goal‑based reasoning prevents normative or teleological contradictions.

 ### Invariants (34_invariants)
-Non‑agentivity is anchored in:
+NC‑01 is anchored in:

-- INV‑06_no_agentive_drift
+- **INV‑06_no_agentive_drift**
-- INV‑07_no_optimization
+- **INV‑07_no_optimization**
-- INV‑04_non_escalation_STOP
+- **INV‑04_non_escalation_STOP**

+These invariants define the structural impossibility of agency.

 ---

 ## 5. Summary

-NC‑01 establishes the foundational constitutional requirement that the system remains **non‑agentive** at all times.

-It prohibits:
+NC‑01 establishes that RAMORGA‑compliant systems are **architecturally incapable** of:

 - intention,
 - directionality,
 - optimization,
 - authority,
 - influence,
-- and self‑directed change.
+- self‑directed change.

+Non‑agentivity is a structural condition, not a behavioral rule.
-Non‑agentivity is the core of RAMORGA’s homeostatic design.
+It is a foundational element of RAMORGA’s homeostatic design.